tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the client's ClientHello did not contain sufficient information to proceed with the handshake.
-If a server cannot successfully select algorithms, it MUST abort the handshake with a "handshake_failure" alert.
+If a server cannot successfully select algorithms, it MUST abort the handshake with a "handshake_failure" or "insufficient_security" alert.

 Structure of this message: